-I am particularly interested in exploring and developing novel interaction techniques that transcend the barrier between human and computers, rendering more natural and intuitive interaction.
+My research interest lie in exploring and developing novel interaction techniques that transcend the barrier between humans and computers.

-In RadarCat we present a small, versatile radar-based system for material and object classification which enables new forms of everyday proximate interaction with digital devices.
-We further demonstrate four working examples including a physical object dictionary, painting and photo editing application, body shortcuts and automatic refill based on RadarCat.
+RadarCat is a small, versatile radar-based system for material and object classification which enables new forms of everyday proximate interaction with digital devices.
+We demonstrate high accuracy in classifying different types of objects in real time.